-This cute little old Vietnamese grandma is serving up one the tastiest sandwiches in Hoi An.
+This cute little old Vietnamese grandma is serving up one of the tastiest sandwiches in Hoi An.
 She has one thing on the menu, you don’t really even order you just sit down in her house and she brings you a banh mi sandwich.
 I suggest stopping by the banh mi queen and having a $1 sandwich to fuel your day of things to do in Hoi An.

 6. Drink 15 Cent Beers

-Who can pass up 15 cent beers?
-Our favorite restaurant Cafe 43 had 15 cent beers of their special homemade Vietnamese beer, it was pretty tasty for 15 cents.
+Who can pass up 15-cent beers?
+Our favorite restaurant Cafe 43 had 15-cent beers of their special homemade Vietnamese beer, it was pretty tasty for 15 cents.
 Homemade Vietnamese beer is easily found in the city, so make a day of day drinking your way around Hoi An Vietnam.